shrestha-bishal/lunex-api/playground/simple-esm-cdn-app/README.md

 # RestClient Vanilla JavaScript ESM CDN Simple App Example
-This is a minimal vanilla JavaScript example demonstrating how to use the @bishal-shrestha/rest-client library by importing it directly from an ESM CDN (esm.sh).
+This is a minimal vanilla JavaScript example demonstrating how to use the lunex-http library by importing it directly from an ESM CDN (esm.sh).
 It runs in modern browsers without bundlers or build tools.

 ### How to run this example
 - Simply open the index.html file in a modern browser that supports ES modules.